Duke, Kenneth L. Department of Anatomy, Duke University, Durham, North Carolina.

 - Fertility regulation

-A part of the reproductive system of all female vertebrates.
+An organ of the reproductive system of all female vertebrates.
+The ovary (Fig. 1), which is typically present as one of a pair of functional ovaries, is the primary organ of the female reproductive system of vertebrates.
 Although not vital to individual survival, the ovary is vital to perpetuation of the species.
-The function of the ovary is to produce the female germ cells or ova, and in some species to elaborate hormones that assist in regulating the reproductive cycle.
+The function of the ovary is to produce the female germ cells or ova.
+In addition, in some species, the ovary functions to produce hormones that assist in regulating the reproductive cycle.
+Moreover, disorders or conditions that primarily affect the ovaries often have serious health consequences.
+In particular, ovarian neoplasms (tumors) are of greater diversity in histologic appearance and biologic behavior than for any other organ.
+See also: Hormone; Ovarian disorders; Ovum; Reproductive system; Vertebrata

 The content above is only an excerpt.